-Stop smoking medications increase your chance of stopping smoking for good.
+You are more likely to quit for good when you use stop smoking medications.
 They are useful for people who show any signs of nicotine dependence (see page 12).

 Stop smoking medications reduce feelings of withdrawal, such as cravings, anxiety or restlessness, but they tend not to stop them altogether.
 Most people form a strong bond between smoking and habits and emotions.
 So you are likely to still get some cravings in situations where you used to smoke.
 This is where Quitline can help with ideas about how to deal with cravings and triggers.